nextflow-io/nextflow/docs/conda.rst

 You can specify the directory where the Conda environments are stored using the ``conda.cacheDir`` configuration property (see the :ref:`configuration page <config-conda>` for details).
-When using a computing cluster, make sure to use a shared file system path accessible from all computing nodes.
+When using a computing cluster, make sure to use a shared file system path accessible from all compute nodes.

-.. warning:: The Conda environment feature is not supported by executors which use a remote object storage as a work directory eg. AWS Batch.
+.. warning:: The Conda environment feature is not supported by executors that use remote object storage as a work directory e.g. AWS Batch.

 Use Mamba to resolve packages
 =============================

-It is also possible to use `mamba <https://github.com/mamba-org/mamba>`_ for speeding up creation of conda environments.
-For more information on how to enable this feature please refer :ref:`Conda <config-conda>`.
+It is also possible to use `mamba <https://github.com/mamba-org/mamba>`_ to speed up the creation of conda environments.
+For more information on how to enable this feature please refer to :ref:`Conda <config-conda>`.

-.. warning:: The use of ``mamba`` to create conda environments is an experimental feature and the functionality may change in future releases.
+.. warning:: This feature is experimental and may change in a future release.

 Use Conda package names